rippedpiracy/docs/README.md

 Make a Pull Request with the modified/added Content.

 Make sure to read our [About](https://ripped.guide/about) section before contributing.

-**We do not recommend randomly forking the repo, just for the sake of renaming it and keeping it on your profile, instead star it.
+**Do not randomly fork the repo, just for the sake of renaming it and keeping it on your profile, please star it instead.
 *Only fork when necessary and delete your repo after your Pull Request was Approved/Denied.*
-This is to prevent any outdated info from being kept, as we may remove sites that turned malicious or went down.**
+This is to prevent any outdated info from being kept, as we may remove sites that became malicious or went down.**